joseph-roque/CSI2132-Restaurants/README.md

 - Connect ADD MENU ITEM page
 - Fix width of price on ADD MENU ITEM
 - Add rating to ADD MENU ITEM
+- Have a page to view all restaurants?